About roseola infantum

-Roseola infantum is caused by a type of herpes virus.
-It spreads among children through coughing, sneezing and direct contact.
+Roseola infantum is caused by a type of herpes virus called human herpesvirus 6.
+This virus spreads among children through coughing, sneezing and direct contact.

 Treatment for roseola infantum

 Roseola usually improves on its own, but there are some things you can do to ease your child’s symptoms:

 - Give your child paracetamol or ibuprofen in recommended doses if your child has a fever and is uncomfortable.